-SYLLABUS CODE: CSC 321 SYLLABUS TITLE: PROGRAMMING LANGUAGES III NUMBER OF CREDITS: 3 ming units (CSC 120, CSC 121).
+LANGUAGES III

+This unit is intended to add depth and breadth to the material covered in the first two modules of programming units (CSC 120, CSC 121).
 The programming problems presented to the students will be more advanced and diverse than those dealt with in earlier relevant modules.